A weekly podcast about mental health and wellbeing

 What’s different about Let’s Talk About Mental Health?

 Like any topic, there’s a lot of information/different opinions/general noise out there about mental health – some of it good, some of it average, and some of it highly questionable.
 And some of it written by people who have no idea what it’s like to go through mental illness.
-I know first-hand what it’s like to experience mental illness – I had a breakdown in late 2011 followed by several years of crippling depression and anxiety, so I bring my personal experience plus my professional expertise together when creating content for Let’s Talk About Mental Health.
+I know first-hand what it’s like to experience mental illness – as I said above, I had a breakdown in late 2011 followed by several years of crippling depression and anxiety, so I bring my personal experience plus my professional expertise (combined with research from quality sources) together when creating content for Let’s Talk About Mental Health.

 Let’s Talk About Mental Health is all about having open and honest conversations that are based on quality information combined with personal experience.
 Every episode is underpinned by research in order to share information which is easy to understand, so that you can make an informed decision about how you choose to manage your own mental health and wellbeing on a day-to-day basis.